Jose Bautista returns to Blue Jays on one-year deal

 The Toronto Blue Jays already lost one of their faces of the franchise this off-season.
-It appears the team has made sure that Jose Bautista will not follow Edwin Encarnacion’s lead.
+The team has made sure that Jose Bautista will not follow Edwin Encarnacion’s lead.

-Bautista will return to the Blue Jays next season, agreeing to a one-year deal worth US$18 million.
-The contract reportedly includes two mutual option years that if exercised, could make the deal worth $60 million.
+A person with knowledge of the negotiations tells The Associated Press that the free agent outfielder is staying with the Toronto Blue Jays after agreeing to an $18 million, one-year contract with mutual options for more years.

+The person, who spoke on condition of anonymity because the team had not announced the deal, said Bautista passed his physical and the contract was finalized Tuesday night.

+Cathal Kelly: With market dwindling, Jose Bautista is the best the Blue Jays could do

-Neither the team nor Bautista’s agent Jay Alou would comment on the reports.
-Some of Bautista’s teammates didn’t wait for a formal announcement, which won’t come before Bautista successfully completes a physical, to celebrate his return.
+Neither the team nor Bautista’s agent Jay Alou would comment on media reports of his re-signing.
+Some of Bautista’s teammates didn’t wait for a formal announcement to celebrate his return.

 “Put them hands up!
 JoeyBats is back!!!
 JoeyBats19,” second baseman Devon Travis tweeted on Tuesday afternoon.